Tractable Computation of Expected Kernels: Circuit Representation

 \begin{mydef}[Probabilistic Circuits] A PC on domain $\xdomain$ is a circuit encoding a non-negative function $\p: \xdomain \rightarrow \real^{\geq 0}$. \end{mydef}

-A circuit can be evaluated in time linear in its size, i.e., the number of edges in its computational graph.
-For example, computing $\p(\X=\x)$ in a PC can be done in a \textit{feedforward} way, evaluating input units before outputs, and hence in time linear in the size of the PC. \guy{this should go alter after the properties, and it should say that inference means marginals, conditionals, MAP} \zz{yes, now move to be after decomposability}
+A circuit $\p$ can be evaluated in time linear in its size denoted by $|\p|$, i.e., the number of edges in its computational graph.
+For example, computing $\p(\X=\x)$ in a PC can be done in a \textit{feedforward} way, evaluating input units before outputs, and hence in time linear in the size of the PC.

-W.l.o.g., we will assume that units in circuits to alternate layerwise between sum and product units and that every product unit receives only two inputs.
+W.l.o.g., we will assume that units in circuits alternate layerwise between sum and product units and that every product unit receives only two inputs.
 Both requirements can be easily enforced in any circuit structure with a polynomial increase in its size~\citep{peharz2020einsum,vergari2015simplifying}.
 Furthermore, in this work we focus on discrete variables.
 For conciseness, we denote the circuit by the same notation as the function that it represents, for instance, a PC $\p$ refers to the circuit representation of the distribution $\p$.

-\paragraph{Properties of Circuits} The tractability of queries can be characterized by \emph{structural constraints} on the computational graphs of circuits.
-To exploit which set of structural constraints is specific to each inference scenario.
-Next we will introduce the structural properties that we find sufficient for the tractable computation of the expected kernels. \footnote{We refer the interested reader to~\citet{choi2020pc} for additional properties enabling efficient inference for different scenarios. }
+\paragraph{Properties of Circuits} The tractability of computing quantities of interest involving the function encoded in a circuit, also called queries, can be characterized by \emph{structural constraints} on the computational graph of its circuit \citep{darwiche2002knowledge}.
+Next we introduce the structural properties that will be sufficient for the tractable computation of the expected kernels.
+We refer the interested reader to~\citet{choi2020pc} for additional properties enabling other tractable inference scenarios.

-\begin{mydef}[Smoothness] A circuit is \textit{smooth}, if for every sum node $n$, the inputs of node $n$ are from units $\ch(n)$ with the same scope, i.e., $\forall c, c^\prime\in\ch(n), \phi(c)=\phi(c^\prime)$. \end{mydef} Some examples of smooth circuits are mixture models: they comprise a single sum node over tractable input distributions that have to share the same scope.
+\begin{mydef}[Smoothness] A circuit is \textit{smooth}, if for every sum node $n$, its inputs $\ch(n)$ share the same scope, i.e., $\forall c, c^\prime\in\ch(n), \phi(c)=\phi(c^\prime)$. \end{mydef} Some examples of smooth circuits are mixture models: they comprise a single sum node over tractable input distributions that have to share the same scope.
 For example, a Gaussian mixture model (GMM) can be represented as a smooth circuit with a single sum unit and several input units, each of which encodes a (multivariate) Gaussian density defined over the same set of variables.